Animation Domination: Return

 On March 1, 2023, Krapopolis was renewed for a third season ahead of its premiere on September 24.
 Grimsburg premiered on January 7, 2024.
 HouseBroken was canceled on May 10, 2024, after two seasons.
 On May 13, 2024, Universal Basic Guys was renewed for a second season ahead of its debut on September 8.
 On July 25, 2024, Krapopolis was renewed for a fourth season, ahead of the show's second-season premiere.

 On February 16, 2025, the whole lineup was delayed by two hours due to rain delays during the 2025 Daytona 500 and The Great North aired a repeat of its fifth-season premiere.

 On March 21, 2025, it was announced that plans were being made to return American Dad!, which moved to TBS in 2014, back to Fox's Animation Domination lineup, where it would air alongside The Simpsons, Family Guy and Bob's Burgers.
 On April 2, 2025, The Simpsons, Family Guy and Bob's Burgers were each renewed for four seasons and American Dad! was confirmed to be returning to Fox, also for four seasons.

 On May 10, 2025, Fox renewed Grimsburg, Krapopolis and Universal Basic Guys.

 On September 23, 2025, Aimee Steinberger, a director on The Great North, posted on Bluesky that the show had been cancelled after five seasons.
 On October 3, 2025, Fox made the cancellation of The Great North official.

+On February 22, 2026, American Dad! returned to Fox with the premiere of its 22nd season.

+On March 12, 2026, Fox ordered a second spin-off of Family Guy centered on Stewie Griffin entitled Stewie for the 2027–28 season.